 The main phone operators in Australia are Telstra, Optus and Vodafone.
 Their national coverage vary, especially when you leave big cities.

-Because you are a temporary resident, you won’t be able to have an annual plan.
-The affordable alternative is to buy a ‘prepaid card’ – you can buy the SIM card from all operators for an average of $2 and then you can top it up on a monthly basis.
+Because you are a temporary resident, it will be difficult to have an annual plan.
+However, this will depend on your situation so always check with the operator that you want.
+An other affordable alternative is to buy a ‘prepaid card’.
+You can buy the SIM card from all operators for an average of $2 and then you can top it up on a monthly basis.

 What operator should I choose?